 Perhaps you have found an old beer can or many beer cans in an attic, a basement, a crawl-space or a wall.
 Or, you may have an entire collection of beer cans.
 Frequently asked questions include "What is my beer can (Waldorf Golden Bock, for example) worth?"
-Or, are my beer cans valuable or worth saving?"
+Or, "Are my beer cans valuable or worth saving?"
 Beginners, advanced collectors and dealers turn to Breweriana.com to find out fair market value of their antique and collectible cans.

 If you've researched beer can values or sought an appraisal of old beer cans on the internet, by now you've seen all sorts of claims on web sites by folks who: will "pay 10% more than any other offer," or who are "collectors" and not "dealers," or who are "pros" or have years of experience, etc, etc..
-These "collectors" have created a maze of sites which sometimes are helpful but often can be inaccurate and misleading.
+These "collectors" have created a maze of sites which sometimes are helpful but often can be inaccurate.

 The most objective and effective method to ascertain the value of anything is to get "comps" (ie, to find out for what price the same or very similar item has recently sold).
 Below we explain your beer can research alternatives.
 Most important is to research actual retail prices...Breweriana.com provides THE ONLY extensive, objective, unbiased database for finding actual, current prices.
 Here is how to research actual beer can (and breweriana) values on Breweriana.com: